moonbe77/login-firebase/README.md

 # login-firebase
-Login test wirh firebase and react
+Login test with firebase and react